XadielF/javascript-quiz-coursework/README.md

 # javascript-quiz-coursework
-Coursework project, Make a JS quiz using js/html/css
+Coursework project, Make a JS quiz using js/html/css for Internet Programming 1.